NetSpot for Android – User Manual

 Step 1.
 Create a new project by tapping the + button.

 Step 2.
-Load a file with the map of your surveyed area from your photo library or take a photo of a hand-drawn one.
+Select the Survey option.
+Load a file with the map of your surveyed area from your photo library, take a photo or start with a blank canvas (currently no drawing tools are available if you use blank canvas.
+Stay tuned for the next update).

 Step 3.
-Name your project and add notes in the description area.
+Name your project and add description if required.

 Step 5.
 Size your space (small, medium, large, x-large) to help NetSpot determine how often the measurements will need to be taken.